Web development and website management - A complete overview

 - Tracking

-Structure and layout of a website
+Structure and organization of a website

 How do you build a website?